Nancy Stohlman

 Nancy Stohlman (born August 13, 1973), is an American flash fiction writer and musician.
-She is the author of one educational book, two flash novels, once collection of flash fiction, and the editor of four anthologies.
+She is the author of one educational book, two flash novels, one collection of flash fiction, and the editor of four anthologies.
 Stohlman is also a founding member of Fast Forward Press.

 Stohlman's latest books include The Monster Opera (Bartleby Snopes Press, 2013), The Vixen Scream and Other Bible Stories (Pure Slush Press, 2014), and Going Short: An Invitation to Flash Fiction.

 She is also a founding member and the lead singer of the lounge metal band, Kinky Mink.

 Background

 Stohlman was born in Washington D.C. and lived as a child in Virginia, Kansas, Arizona, Germany, Spain, and Nebraska.
-In Nebraska, she spent two years in the Theater Department at the University of Nebraska.
+In Nebraska, she spent two years in the Theater Department at the University of Nebraska–Lincoln.
 She got her undergraduate degree in Creative Writing from the University of Colorado and her MFA from Naropa University.
 She has lived in Denver, Colorado since 1995.

 In 2007 Stohlman began writing flash fiction and co-founded Fast Forward Press, a press dedicated to publishing flash fiction, where she remained until 2012.
 She edited three anthologies of flash fiction including Fast Forward: The Mix Tape, the first anthology of flash fiction to ever be a finalist for a Colorado Book Award in 2011.

 In 2008 Stohlman coined the term "flash novel" and in 2010 judged the first known flash novel contest for Fast Forward Press.
 In 2013 she founded the Flashbomb Flash Fiction Reading Series in Denver, which she continues to curate.

 In 2021 she won the Reader Views Awards in Arts/Writing & Publishing for her book Going Short: An Invitation to Flash Fiction.